At least 41 killed in attack on Afghan cultural center

 Shiite leader Abdul Hussain Ramazandada said witnesses reported at least one suicide bomber sneaked into the event and was sitting among the participants.
 He exploded his device and as people fled more explosions occurred.

-Initial reports suggested the suicide attackers had struck an neighboring office of the Afghan Voice news agency but it later emerged that the cultural center was the target.
+Initial reports suggested the suicide attackers had struck a neighboring office of the Afghan Voice news agency but it later emerged that the cultural center was the target.

 Afghan broadcaster 1TV released images illustrating the extent of the damage, with broken furniture, clothing and pools of blood visible on the floor.